Project60/org.project60.banking/doc/civibanking-getting-started.md

 A site such as https://regex101.com is helpful for testing your regexes - and explaining someone else's!
 Check that you use the PCRE flavour.

 Note that the pattern should include the delimiters "/", or alternate delimiters such as "#" if you need to match / within your pattern.
-Check the '(?P<var>...)' description for named capturing groups here if that is not familiar:  http://www.regular-expressions.info/named.html
+Check the `(?P<var>...)` description for named capturing groups here if that is not familiar:  http://www.regular-expressions.info/named.html

 The actions often just need to copy the matched string (substring) into a new attribute.